DHRI-Curriculum/NLTK_DHRI/lessons.md

 print(dq_tagged[:10])
 ```

-This is a list of ordered tuples.
-(A tuple is like a list, but can't be changed once it is created.)
-Each element in the list is a pairing of `(word, POS-tag)`.
-(Tuples are denoted with parentheses, rather than square brackets.)
+This is a list of ordered _tuples_.
+The Python native type _tuple_ is similar to a list, but can't be changed once it is created.
+They are also denoted with parentheses, rather than square brackets.
+Each element in the list is a tuple—or a pairing—consisting of `(word, POS-tag)`.
 This is great, but it is very detailed.
-I would like to know how many Nouns, Verbs, and Adjectives I have.
+I would like to know how many nouns, verbs, and adjectives I have.

 First, I'll make an empty dictionary to hold my results.
-(If you don't know what a dictionary is and how they work, you can check a quick explanation [here](https://realpython.com/python-dicts/) ) Then I will go through this list of tuples and count the number of times each tag appears.
+(If you don't know what a dictionary is and how they work, you can check a quick explanation [here](https://realpython.com/python-dicts/).)
+After that, I will go through this list of tuples and count the number of times each tag appears.
 Every time I encounter a new tag, I'll add it to a dictionary and then increment by one every time I encounter that tag again.
 Let's see what that looks like in code:

 ```python
 tag_dict = {}

 # For every word/tag pair in my list,
 for (word, tag) in dq_tagged:
     if tag in tag_dict: